hagiwakawai/Nodejs-Expressjs-starter-project/README.md

 # Simple Node.js and Express.js Server
-A project to learn for my intership
+A project to learn for my internship

 # This is a simple Node.js and Express.js server project for learning the basics of backend development.
 It includes two main routes: